 All taught modules have a set content and form of assessment (including the weighting of elements of assessment).
-Students are provided with information relating to assessment, at the beginning of their module, by their programme teams through the programme/module information available on Learning Space.
+Students are provided with information relating to assessment, at the beginning of their module, by their programme teams through the programme/module information available on the University's Virtual Learning Environment.
 The content of this information conforms to the approved Programme Specification and Module Descriptors.
+Students must attempt all components and elements of a modules assessment in order to pass the module - this includes all elements of a portfolio where this is an assessment mode of the module.

-12.3 Programme assessment
+12.3 Programme Assessment